 1. Ring hunt

 Who doesn’t love an Easter hunt?
+This close relative of the scavenger hunt activity will surely raise celebratory moods and bring the guests to the edge of their seats.
 Well, we can make it into a game for the engagement party.
 First, make rings out of plastic, and whoever finds most of these rings will be declared the winner.
 And make sure you have some prizes on the side, such as a miniature bottle of Champagne or a gift card.

 2. Memory lane